kgaughan/komorebi/README.rst

 TODO
 ====

-* Get `Flask-Caching`__ into the FreeBSD ports tree so I can use it.
-This is needed because the mechanism used to generate the archive page is a bit crazy.
 * Some kind of simple admin backend to allow editing and posting of new entries.
 Or if I were feeling particularly inspired, I could implement Micropub__...